 (4) Any other factor the state audit committee determines to be relevant.

-(C) All internal audits shall be conducted only by employees of the office of internal auditing.
+(C) All internal audits shall be directed by employees of the office of internal audit.

-Any suspected fraud or other illegal activity discovered by the office of internal auditing during the conduct of an internal audit shall be reported immediately to the state audit committee, the director of the state agency in which the fraud or illegal activity is suspected to have occurred, and the auditor of state.
+Any suspected fraud or other illegal activity discovered by the office of internal audit during an internal audit shall be reported immediately to the state audit committee, the director of the state agency in which the fraud or illegal activity is suspected to have occurred, and the auditor of state.